-Here’s an aggregated list of the best advice I’ve found by googling things like “mental stamina,” “improve concentration” and “brain muscle”.
+Here’s an aggregated list of the best advice I’ve found by googling keywords like “mental stamina,” “improve concentration” and “brain muscle”.

 Eat right.
-A diet that consists of “good fats” (yes, there is such a thing), antioxidants, and the right nutrients will keep your gray matter golden.
+A diet that consists of good fats, antioxidants, and the right nutrients will keep your gray matter golden.
 To learn more about what each of these does and what you can eat to make sure you’re getting enough, take this seven-question quiz.

 Hang out.
 Even hermits need an occasional thought-provoking conversation to stimulate the brain.
 The caveat, of course, is that the conversation be thought-provoking; so hang out with smart people.

 Sit up.
 Have a hard time concentrating?
 It might be because you’re not signaling your body that it’s time to focus.
 Lying down or slouching tells your brain it’s time to relax.
 Sit up straight, with your work in front of you on a well-lit table, and you’ll be telling your brain it’s showtime.
 Sitting up with proper posture is also very helpful for your back.
 Rather than slouching, sit straight up so you can avoid any back problems in the future.